Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Parallel decremental MSF

 The span to delete a batch of $k$ edges remains the same as Acar et al.'s algorithm.
 Despite the increase in span that our more complicated ETT augmentation incurs for insertions and pushing edges, the span is still dominated by the doubling search, whose span remains the same.

 On the other hand, the work increases by a factor of $O(\log^2n)$ to a total of $O(\log^4 n)$ expected amortized work per edge due to the increased work for ETT insertion and pushing.
 The $(1 \pm 1/2)$ uncertainty in searching for incident non-tree edges may increase the amount of amortized cost to charge to each edge by a constant factor, but this does not affect the asymptotic bounds.
 Not pushing edges found on the last phase of a doubling search also only affects amortized costs by a constant factor.
+Analysis in \aref{app:msf-work-bounds} gives the tighter $O(\log^3 n \log (1 + n/\Delta)$ work bound.

 The maximum space usage is $O(n \log^2 n)$ w.h.p.\ for each of the $\log n$ ETTs plus $O(m)$ total space to store the non-tree edges. \end{proof}